Fragrance extraction: Dry/destructive distillation

 Also known as rectification, the raw materials are directly heated in a still without a carrier solvent such as water.
 Fragrant compounds that are released from the raw material by the high heat often undergo anhydrous pyrolysis, which results in the formation of different fragrant compounds, and thus different fragrant notes.
 This method is used to obtain fragrant compounds from fossil amber and fragrant woods (such as birch tar) where an intentional "burned" or "toasted" odour is desired.

-Fractionation distillation

-Through the use of a fractionation column, different fractions distilled from a material can be selectively excluded to manipulate the scent of the final product.
-Although the product is more expensive, this is sometimes performed to remove unpleasant or undesirable scents of a material and affords the perfumer more control over their composition process.
-This is often performed as a second step on material that has already been extracted rather than on raw material.